-In 2019, as a part of our Sites and Stories Explored Through Scholarship and Art project, PPS will unveil five new artistic works that explore hidden and layered narratives of several endangered historic sites in Providence.
-We selected five artists and artist teams to create new works related to five sites on our 2018 Most Endangered Properties list.
+In 2019, as a part of our Sites and Stories Explored Through Scholarship, Art and Community Engagement project, PPS will unveil five original artistic works that explore hidden and layered narratives of several endangered historic sites in Providence.
+We selected five artists and artist teams to create new works related to four sites that are featured on our 2018 Most Endangered Properties list.
 Each artist will begin their process this year through discussion with a local scholar and a walking tour that engages the community.
 The works will provoke conversations about the meaning of place, what happens when a site tells more than one story, and what kind of reparative work can ensue when a site erases some of its narratives in favor of others.

 Since 1994, PPS has used the Most Endangered Properties program to engage the public in thinking about the future of significant historic buildings, landscapes, structures, and neighborhoods.
 With “Sites and Stories,” we aim to expand this engagement through the work of committed Rhode Island-based artists, involving the community in the re-building of narratives around the human beings who inhabited these important properties.

 This project is supported by the Rhode Island Council for the Humanities, the City of Providence Department of Art, Culture + Tourism and the Rhode Island State Council on the Arts, through an appropriation by the Rhode Island General Assembly, a grant from the National Endowment for the Arts and private funders.
 PPS is currently seeking additional funding to support the project.

 Walking tours with the artists have been scheduled for September and October.
 Registration is now open!